hackolade/fetch/README.md

 :white_check_mark: **Linux**: this case is covered by the automated tests.

 :white_check_mark: **MacOS**: follow the instructions below.

 1. Start the server with `npm run docker:server`.
 1. Start the application with `npm run test:app:direct`.
 It should render all connections with a green background.

+:white_check_mark: **Windows**: follow the instructions below.

+1. Start the server with `npm run docker:server`.
+1. Start the application with `npm run test:app:direct`.
+It should render all connections with a green background.